-Grade 1 Grade 2 Grade 3-4 KEYTRUDA treatment May continue treatment and monitor May continue treatment and monitor Withhold until recovery to Grade ≤1.
-If toxicity does not resolve to Grade 0-1 within 12 weeks after last dose of KEYTRUDA, or corticosteroid dosing cannot be reduced to ≤10 mg prednisone or equivalent per day within 12 weeks, permanently discontinue KEYTRUDA Corticosteroid treatment - - Consider administration of corticosteroids and taper as required Please refer to the SmPC for further information Additional management May be managed symptomatically Thyroid function and hormone levels should be monitored to ensure appropriate replacement For patients with Grade 3 or Grade 4 endocrinopathies that improved to Grade 2 or lower and are controlled with hormone replacement, if indicated, continuation of KEYTRUDA may be considered after corticosteroid taper, if needed.
+Grade 1 Grade 2 Grade 3-4 KEYTRUDA treatment May continue treatment and monitor.
+May continue treatment and monitor.
+Withhold until recovery to Grade ≤1.
+If toxicity does not resolve to Grade 0-1 within 12 weeks after last dose of KEYTRUDA, or corticosteroid dosing cannot be reduced to ≤10 mg prednisone or equivalent per day within 12 weeks, permanently discontinue KEYTRUDA.
+Corticosteroid treatment - - Consider administration of corticosteroids and taper as required.
+Please refer to the SmPC for further information. • Additional management May be managed symptom Thyroid function and hormo monitored to ensure appro natically. one levels should be priate replacement.
+For patients with Grade 3 or Grade 4 endocrinopathies that improved to Grade 2 or lower and are controlled with hormone replacement, if indicated, continuation of KEYTRUDA may be considered after corticosteroid taper, if needed.
 Otherwise treatment should be discontinued.